diaorui/peek-deck/ai.md

 *Essential AI*

-Rnj-1-instruct is an 8B parameter instruction-tuned LLM optimized for code and STEM tasks, excelling in code generation, agentic frameworks, and tool-calling.
+Rnj-1-instruct is an 8B parameter instruction-tuned LLM optimized for code, STEM, and agentic tasks, excelling at tool-calling and outperforming comparable models on benchmarks like SWE-bench.

 `text-generation` `8.3B`